Air2air/northworks/public/content/c-ax.md

 ---
 conversion_date: '2025-08-13'
 converted_from_html: true
-id: c_ax
+id: c-ax
 images: null
 publication:
-  date: October
+  date: October 10, 2008
+  publisher: Bay Area News Group
 subjects:
 - Conducting
 - Frédéric Chopin
 - Interview
 - Opera
 - Piano
 - Pyotr Ilyich Tchaikovsky
 - San Francisco Symphony
 - Symphony
 - Symphony No
 - Wolfgang Amadeus Mozart
-title: Untitled
+title: Cheryl North Interviews Emanuel Ax**about the Szymanowski *Symphony No. 4 for Piano and Orchestra
-type: article
+type: interview
 ---

-#### Cheryl North Interviews Emanuel Ax**about the Szymanowski *Symphony No. 4 for Piano and Orchestra***

-*Material from the Classical Music Column for the October 10, 2008 Preview Section, Bay Area News Group*

 Local lovers of the piano, that most versatile of musical instruments, can enjoy a bit of heaven this month, as the San Francisco Symphony presents four of the world's greatest living masters of this consummate king of keyboards.